EasyAR support for Unity XR framework

 When to use AR Foundation

-When you need to use ARKit or ARCore features not encapsulated by EasyAR
+When needing to use ARKit or ARCore features not encapsulated by EasyAR

-When using ARCore instead of EasyAR's motion tracking on some Xiaomi phones with system issues
+When using motion tracking implemented by ARCore instead of EasyAR on certain Xiaomi phones with system issues

-- On some Xiaomi and Redmi phones that are not directly supported by EasyAR, the input to EasyAR is grayscale images instead of color images, which may affect the performance of some algorithms.
-Due to the device's own issues, this cannot be resolved through configuration.
+- On some Xiaomi and Redmi phones not directly supported by EasyAR, the input data to EasyAR is grayscale images rather than color images, which may affect the performance of some algorithms.
+Due to the devices' inherent issues, this cannot be resolved through configuration.

 - When using Mega, the default configuration used by AR Foundation is not optimal.